 It’s easy to shut out the noise about rising tuition costs when your kids are still trying to navigate the early years of grade school.
 But ignoring the conversation altogether does a disservice to you further down the road.

 In Canada, the average tuition cost for university – before the cost of books, travel and supplies – sat around $6,500 for the 2017-18 year rising to between $8,000 and $22,000 for higher-cost programs in medicine and law, according to Statistics Canada.
-And it’s consistently on the rise.
-Tuition costs 40 per cent more than it did a decade ago.
+Tuition has continuously been on the rise and costs 40 per cent more than it did a decade ago.

 But the price tag comes with a benefit.
 Research from organizations like the OECD, has shown that people with a post-secondary education often out-earn, and outperform peers without some form of post-secondary education.